 - In a food processor, pulse almond flour, sugar, and pistachios to finely chop.

-- Add butter and vanilla extract to food processor.
+- Add butter and vanilla extract to a food processor.
 Process 1-2 minutes, until dough forms.

 - Shape dough into 8 small balls.
-Place 1 inch apart on prepared baking sheet.
+Place 1-inch apart on a prepared baking sheet.

 - In a bowl, crumble saffron threads.
 Add coarse sea salt and stir to combine.

 - Press the top of each ball in the saffron mixture.
 Return to the baking sheet, saffron side up.

 - Use the back of a fork to press flat, leaving a crosshatch mark.

 - Bake 9-10 minutes, until golden

 - Remove from oven.
 Cool on the pan for 10 minutes then remove to a wire rack to cool completely.

 Now, if you are looking at this recipe, drooling, and asking yourself but "where can I buy saffron", ask no more.
 With Slofoodgroup, you have definitely found the place for saffron, along with many other great culinary spices and flavors.

 Comments will be approved before showing up.